zikangS/M3206/README.md

 This program contains two main code :

-* code 1 which convert the log file from apache format to json format
+* project.py which convert the log file from apache format to json format
-* code 2 which analyse the results make a statistic and display on a graphic interface
+* stat.py which analyse the results make a statistic and display on a graphic interface

 **Installation**